Asiana Treks and Tours

 Meals & Food Options on the Everest Base Camp Trek Route:

 Meals on the Everest Base Camp Trek are nourishing but straightforward, designed to keep you energised for long trekking days.
-Teahouses serve a variety of dishes, ranging from traditional Nepalese cuisine to more familiar western-style meals.
+Teahouses serve a variety of dishes, ranging from traditional Nepalese cuisine to more familiar Western-style meals.
 Dal Bhat (lentil soup with rice) is a staple, offering a hearty and nutritious option.
 Other popular dishes include momos (Tibetan dumplings), noodles, soups, and vegetable curries.
 Most places also offer snacks such as chocolate, biscuits, and instant noodles for quick energy boosts.

 Meals & Food quick guide for Everest base camp Trekking: